 To check your postcode(s) please refer to Doctor Connect.

-Once you reach the Doctor Connect site use the Health Workforce Locator to check your residential location.
+- Open the Doctor Connect site use the Health Workforce Locator and select Start Now

 - Enter your residential address

 - Under Classifications Filter select ASGS Remoteness Areas Select the Year 2016